Most of us have experienced that heart-shattering moment when you send the message to the wrong person.

 It features a friendly UI and excellent email management and seamlessly integrates with Microsoft Office.
 Therefore, it’s a great remote work productivity tool.

 Not only that, Outlook has seamless integration with Skype, Teams, and To-Do.
 Since its launch in 2012, it has amassed over 400 million users.

 How to Recall an Email in Outlook

-Note that these instructions for how to recall an email in Outlook don’t work on the web version.
+Note that these instructions for how to recall a message in Outlook don’t work on the web version.
 This only works on a desktop client, and you and the recipient have to be using Microsoft Exchange or a Microsoft 365 account in the same company.

 The recall email Outlook feature doesn’t work with emails that aren’t within the same organization.
 So it can only really be used as a way of improving workplace email communication.
-That said, here is how to unsend an email in Outlook.
+While that might have you closing the app in frustration, here is how to unsend an email in Outlook.

 Step 1: Go to the Sent Items folder and search for the email you want to recall.
 It should be near the top of the list if you sent it recently.
 Double-click it.

 Step 2: Click on the Message button on the toolbar at the top.
 It’s going to expand it.
 Now have a look at the Move section, and you should see a letter and an envelope icon.
 That allows you to see more options, click on it.